 An official transcript evaluation may not be forwarded or mailed by the applicant but must be sent directly from the evaluation services office to the Office of Graduate Admissions.

-The University requires all international applicants, whose country's first language is not English, to submit a TOEFL or IELTS English proficiency exam report.
-To be valid, the TOEFL or IELTS must be no more than two years old upon your application date.
-Scores that are older than two years cannot be reported by the Educational Testing Service.
+The university requires all international applicants, whose country's first language is not English, to submit a TOEFL or IELTS English proficiency exam report.
+A report that is more than two years old upon the application date is not valid.
+Scores older than two years cannot be reported by the Educational Testing Service (ETS).

 The credential evaluation service charges a fee.
 Will the university reimburse me for the fee I paid?

 Yes.
 The fee paid will be reimbursed during your second semester.
-Visit the international applicant site for further information.
+Visit the international applicant page for more information.

 Does your program require submission of official transcripts/ transcript evaluation and score reports for my application to be reviewed?